racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/InitializeScript.md

-@metadata title=Initialize PyLabs Scripts
+@metadata title=Initialize Pylabs Scripts
 @metadata tagstring=initialize script import custom

-[imgInit1]: images/images50/howto/GettingStarted017.png
+[imgInit1]: images/images51/howto/GettingStarted017.png
-[imgInit2]: images/images50/howto/GettingStarted018.png
+[imgInit2]: images/images51/howto/GettingStarted018.png

-# How to Initialize PyLabs Scripts
+# How to Initialize Pylabs Scripts

-Q-Shell scripts are scripts using PyLabs code.
+Q-Shell scripts are scripts using Pylabs code.

-This doc shows you how you can perform a custom PyLabs initialization.
+This doc shows you how you can perform a custom Pylabs initialization.

-## Example Initialization of PyLabs
+## Example Initialization of Pylabs

-Applications using the PyLabs framework are themselves responsible for the initialization of the PyLabs framework.
+Applications using the Pylabs framework are themselves responsible for the initialization of the Pylabs framework.
-There are several initialization methods which be can optionally called before using the PyLabs object called `q`.
+There are several initialization methods which be can optionally called before using the Pylabs object called `q`.
 In this example we will _not_ perform a custom initialization.

 [[code]]
-#in all apps use next line to initialize PyLabs, as a result the q global var will be available.
+#in all apps use next line to initialize Pylabs, as a result the q global var will be available.
 from pylabs.InitBase import *

 # at this point your initialization has been done.
 You still need to set an application name and start the application